zifei-bai/zifei-bai.github.io/_pages/about.md

 # Misc

-I was originally from Beijing, China.
+I am originally from Beijing, China.
 I love travelling during the vacations.
 I have been playing the accordion🪗 for over 15 years.